vsenger/Playground4IoT/README.md

 ![tutorial image](/img/awsiot-06.png)

-7) Download ROOT Certifica Authoroty clicking in "A root CA for AWS IoT Download"
+7) Download ROOT Certificate Authority clicking in "A root CA for AWS IoT Download" (this opens the AWS documentation and you'll need to choose one of the CAs on the page)

 ![tutorial image](/img/awsiot-06.png)